bewinsto7604/ml_timeseries_anomaly_detection/README.md

 The csv data files have 2 columns namely ds and y.
 The first column ds is the timestamp of the timeseries data and second column y is the numerical value.

 ## Pre-requisites
-Install python version 3.8.3
+- Install python version 3.8.3

+- Create python virtual environment

+`python -m venv .venv`

+`source .venv/bin/activate`

-Install conda from https://docs.anaconda.com/anaconda/install/ and add `/home/ubuntu/anaconda3/condabin` to PATH environment variable
+- Install conda from https://docs.anaconda.com/anaconda/install/ and add `/home/ubuntu/anaconda3/condabin` to PATH environment variable

-Install tools from requirements.txt
+- Install tools from requirements.txt
 `pip install -r requirements.txt`

-If running in Linux then install Mobaxterm.
+- If running in Linux then install Mobaxterm.

 ## Prophet-test.py